The Role of Money and Muscle Power in Indian Politics

 b.
 Policy Distortion: Candidates and parties backed by wealthy sponsors might prioritize their interests over public welfare, leading to policies that favor their benefactors rather than the broader population.

 c.
-Corruption: The influx of money power can foster corruption, as candidates may feel obligated to return favors to their financiers once in power. - Muscle Power in Indian Politics:
+Corruption: The influx of money power can foster corruption, as candidates may feel obligated to return favors to their financiers once in power.

 Muscle power in politics refers to the use of physical force, intimidation, and coercion to influence electoral outcomes and maintain control.
-This can involve criminal elements entering politics, using violence to manipulate voters, or even influencing law enforcement agencies. - Implications of Muscle Power:
+This can involve criminal elements entering politics, using violence to manipulate voters, or even influencing law enforcement agencies.

 a.
 Erosion of Democracy: The use of force and intimidation undermines the democratic principles of free and fair elections, as voters might feel pressured to vote a certain way against their will.